Jameela Jamil Wants To Know: Why Hasn't Emile Hirsch's Conviction Hurt His Career?

 The Good Place actress Jameela Jamil isn't pleased with Emile Hirsch's comeback.
-Quentin Tarantino recently cast Hirsch in his star-studded Sharon Tate project Once Upon a Time in Hollywood, and Jamil took to Twitter to criticise the decision.
-Hirsch has kept a low-profile since he was convicted of a misdemeanour assault in 2015, and this Tarantino film is his first major project since.
+Quentin Tarantino recently cast Hirsch in his star-studded Sharon Tate project Once Upon a Time in Hollywood, and Jamil took to Twitter to criticize the decision.
+Hirsch has kept a low-profile since he was convicted of a misdemeanor assault in 2015, and this Tarantino film is his first major project since.

 "Emile Hirsch strangled my tiny female best friend until she blacked out at a party in front of dozens of witnesses at Sundance Film Festival (and was convicted) but Tarantino just cast him in a movie," Jamil wrote on Twitter.
 "INTENSE case of rich white male privelege [sic] eh?
 Cool.
 Cool.
 Cool."